The place for fixies and other rides without gears

-Few questions here, and not entirely sure what you're asking, but I would avoid cheap as Showtime packages from the net because they're , well, Showtime.
+Few questions here, and not entirely sure what you're asking, but I would avoid cheap as !!
+BAN ME NOW FOR SWEARING !! packages from the net because they're , well, !!
+BAN ME NOW FOR SWEARING !!.
 You also have to know in advance whether everything is going to fit, correct threads, diameter etc

 Yes.
 That's the difference.
 That wheel is unsuitable for a fixed gear bike (without significant bodging).
 Do a search for Giant on the fixedgeargallery for some ideas

 Do some research, learn a lot, that looks like a nice frame to make a quite unique bike.
 What are the rear dropouts, do they give you some adjustment for chain tension.
 If not, you're opening up another fair can of worms.

 I had a bit of a look around and because I dont have horizontal dropouts I'd have to get a chain conversion kit, or replace the dropouts (they screw in).
 Theres a couple of the groupsets on ebay, but they aren't well known brands, (supreme or something).

 Not sure if I will go that way.
 I think I can live with a freewheel until a flip flop comes around and I'd have to get rims and spokes if I got the hub kit as well as build a rim.

 I saw those dmc things for conversion but if you're going for a fixie I'd think that people making fixies are trying to be purists, so i'd rather get the dropouts changed than use a kit.

 1) I assume they're rear facing dropouts... get a machine shop to make up a pair with about 20mm adjustment.
 That'd do it.

 2) White Industries ENO hub.
 Eccentric cam, self tensioning.
 Costly.

 okay, 3 possibilities